Can Biblical Scholars be Questioned by Self-Educated Scholars?

 What is the significance of noting the variety of usages of the word archē, one use being the title of the powerful archangels and the other being the extreme opposite...the extremity of something so common as the corner of a sail or being the first in a series of things (either good or bad, important or menial things)?

-The significance is to highlight the double standard of theologians, depending on their biases, in assigning narrow and unquestionable definitions to some words [against biblical evidence to the contrary] while allowing for greater variety in others.
 A few words in question have to do with carefully protected doctrines, such as that of hierarchy: Kephale (often translated as head with the meaning of leader) and Hypo (hypotasso often translated as submit).
 These words have other meanings and shades of meaning that in biblical usage do not always line up with the biased translation and narrow biblical definitions assigned to them.
 They have a variety of meanings, some being polar opposites, one example of this being the gamut in meaning of the single word, archē, from the powerful archangel to the relatively unimportant extremity of a thing.
 Kephale and the Hypo words can be shown to have variety of application as well.

 Translator bias exists in even the most respected resources such as Strong’s Exhaustive Concordance, W. E. Vines Expository of New Testament Words, and virtually all other lexicons and Bible dictionaries.
 Everyone knows that in certain places honored Bible commentaries [whose writers held to archaic ideas] must be taken with a grain of salt.
 Do we toss out the baby with the bath water because of that?
 Of course not!
 What we do is read and study critically.

 Obviously, our Creator has not called everyone to acquire degrees in theology.
 Indeed, this is not even attainable for everyone.
 So, we happily defer to theologians for insight in certain areas, and rightly so.
-What we do not do, is surrender our power of reasoning to them.
-What we do not do, is allow them to believe that God has appointed them as guardians of his Truth.
-He has not.

 But the Christian community, in their worship of titles and doctorates, appears to have largely forgotten this.
 Seminarians also seem to have forgotten that they are not any more intelligent than many without titles and seminary degrees, they simply have a specialized body of knowledge that they paid a great deal of money to attain and put in an extraordinary amount of time to acquire.

 Of course, academic double-standard extends beyond word definitions, and there are always exceptions to every man-made rule.
-A privileged few are accepted into the ranks of the ruling clergy (the mainstream Christian leadership) without holding degrees in theology or ancient languages.
+A privileged few are accepted into the ranks of the ruling clergy (mainstream Christian leadership) without holding degrees in theology or ancient languages.
 These are not without controversy but are usually permitted to address audiences across denominational lines.

 READ OUR BIBLES EVERY DAY, ALWAYS PICKING UP TODAY WHERE WE LEFT OFF YESTERDAY.
 That is the only way to gain a comprehensive knowledge of what the Bible says and does not say.
 When we do this, then, and then only, can we build a foundation for further study.